 Some of the best foods to prevent hair loss are eggs (rich in protein and biotin), spinach (packed with vitamins and minerals like iron, vitamin A, and vitamin C), nuts and seeds (walnuts, almonds, and pumpkin seeds), vitamin C-rich foods (citrus fruits, berries, melons, etc), sweet potatoes and carrots (loaded with beta-carotene; a pigment your body converts into vitamin A).

 How much B12 should I take for hair loss?

 Adults' recommended daily vitamin B12 is 2.4 micrograms (mcg) daily.
 However, some people may require higher doses, especially those deficient in B12.
-If you're considering taking B12 supplements for hair loss, following the recommended dosage on the supplement label or checking with a doctor for personalized advice is imperative.
+If you're considering taking B12 vitamins for hair loss, following the recommended dosage on the supplement label or checking with a doctor for personalized advice is imperative.

 Will hair grow back after B12?

 Yes, your hair will grow back after taking B12 if your hair loss is secondary to vitamin B12 deficiency.
 However, remember that hair growth is a slow process and may take several months to see noticeable results.
 Additionally, other factors may also underlie hair loss.
 Hence, it's best to consult a doctor for a proper diagnosis and treatment plan.

 - Dermatology and Therapy.
 The Role of Vitamins and Minerals in Hair Loss: A Review.

 - International Journal of Trichology.
 Serum Biotin Levels in Women Complaining of Hair Loss.

 - Skin Appendage Disorders.
 A Review of the Use of Biotin for Hair Loss.